cortexproject/cortex/GOVERNANCE.md

 For formal votes, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.

 Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time (minimum 2 business weeks), the votes will be tallied and the outcome noted.
-Mainainers who do not cast a vote, after a suitable period of time, are not included in the marjority calculation.
+Maintainers who do not cast a vote, after a suitable period of time, are not included in the majority calculation.

 ## Maintainer duties